-- ▲ The U.S. Department of Transportation has issued a final rule making it a violation of federal law, subject to a \$2,750 fine, for commercial truck drivers to talk on a hand-held cellphone while their vehicle is in motion.
+- The U.S. Department of Transportation has issued a final rule making it a violation of federal law for commercial truck drivers to talk on a hand-held cellphone while their vehicle is in motion or temporarily stationary.
 Text messaging is prohibited as well.
 A commercial truck is defined as a vehicle or combination of vehicles over 26,000 lbs GVWR; this applies to the NHERI big-rig, Raptor, and Rattler.
-Hands-free mobile phones remain legal. - ▲ The State of Texas prohibits cellphone use, including text messaging, by drivers in school crossing zones. - ▲ The City of Austin prohibits the use of all electronic hand-held devices while operating a vehicle.
+Hands-free mobile phones remain legal. - The State of Texas prohibits cellphone use, including text messaging, by drivers operating a motor vehicle. - The City of Austin prohibits the use of all electronic hand-held devices while operating a vehicle.